zsoftly/ztigit/docs/commands.md

 - API: Set `GITHUB_TOKEN` or `GITLAB_TOKEN` environment variable
 - Git: Uses your existing git credentials (HTTPS credential helper or SSH keys)
-- Clone attempts HTTPS first, falls back to SSH if HTTPS fails
+- Default: HTTPS first, falls back to SSH if HTTPS fails
+- Use `--prefer-ssh` to try SSH first (recommended if you have SSH keys configured)

 **GitLab**: Groups including subgroups are supported.